Skip to content

 I have spent fifteen years in the coffee industry, including a decade working with Sanremo, one of the world's leading espresso machine manufacturers.
 In that time, I have visited over 60 UK roasteries, pulled more shots than I can count, and watched the pod market evolve from a convenience compromise into something genuinely worth drinking.

-This guide is the result of structured blind testing through our Editor Lab, using the same methodology and scoring framework we apply to every coffee review on Balance Journal.
-Every pod was evaluated for aroma, body, crema, finish, and aftertaste across multiple extractions.
+Every pod was pulled at least three times, scored blind on aroma, body, crema, finish, and aftertaste, then benchmarked against freshly ground espresso from a Sage Barista Pro.
 I also factored in what most roundups ignore: whether the coffee inside the capsule has been tested for contaminants like mycotoxins and heavy metals.

 If you are looking for our full breakdown of every pod type and brand, see our best Nespresso pods and capsules guide.
 This article focuses specifically on espresso-optimised pods for readers who want a concentrated, full-bodied shot.